jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Final_Report/Readme.md

-# The two types of Crooked Media Podcasts (and how they could be improved!)
+# The Two Types of Crooked Media Podcasts

 This report is an exercise in trying to use the data from itunescharts.net, the iTunes App Store, and Twitter.
 In order to focus the results, I decided to analyze the podcasts from one of my favorite media companies 'Crooked Media'.
 I had two main goals with this analysis.
 One: to see if there are any ways to manipulate the data into giving insights on how these shows are being consumed.
 And two: to see if those insights could be leveraged by Crooked Media themselves, so they can benefit from me performing this analysis.